Prugna21/memoQ/troubleshooting.md

   - Close memoQ
   - Navigate to the project's folder
   - In case it's a local project the default path is C:\Users\%username%\Documents\my memoq projects\project's name
-  - In case it's an online project please try to check it out again and see if that resolves the issue (see [No Local Copy (desktop client)](#no-local-copy-desktop-client))
+  - In case it's an online project try to check it out again and see if that resolves the issue (see [No Local Copy (desktop client)](#no-local-copy-desktop-client))
   - Delete the TermExtract.xml file
   - Start memoQ
 - **Solution 2:**